 There’s a lot to consider and compare with a shopping cart.
 Obviously, you can use a site builder such as Weebly or Wix, which both offer eCommerce modules.
 Then there are ecommerce-exclusive platforms, including Shopify and BigCommerce, which make it easy to build your site and customize the design (and even offer blogging so you can centralize control of your website).

 If you want a whole lot of freedom and have coding knowledge, an open-source platform such as Magento might be more to your liking.
 Open-source platforms tend to be chock-full of specialized features (particularly if they have attracted active user communities) and you have almost limitless control of your site.
 A closed-source, SaaS platform is certainly a lot easier and more convenient for business owners who are just starting out and want to go the DIY route.

-If you aren’t sure what you want, we recommend you start by checking out Shopify and BigCommerce, both of which are affordably priced for new businesses and offer extensive customer support resources.
-They also both offer multi-channel sales manage so you can sell through your own site and through other platforms but manage all of your orders from a single portal.
+If you aren’t sure what you want, we recommend you start by checking out Shopify (see our review) and BigCommerce (see our review), both of which are affordably priced for new businesses and offer extensive customer support resources.
+They also both offer multi-channel sales management, so you can sell through your own site and through other platforms but manage all of your orders from a single portal.

 If you’re still curious about what makes a great ecommerce platform, check out some of our other resources!

 - The Beginner’s Guide To Starting An Online Store (eBook)

 - Shopping Cart Flowchart: Choose The Right eCommerce Software For Your Business (Infographic)

 - Shopping Carts 101: How To Choose A Shopping Cart For Your Business (Article)